 Need-Based Financial Assistance

-The components included within a financial assistance award based on financial need are specific to each family’s financial circumstances and work together to make enrollment a reality.
+The components included in a need-based financial aid award based on financial need are specific to each family’s financial circumstances and work together to make enrollment a reality.
 Students are generally eligible to receive financial assistance for eight semesters.
 For students admitted to combined-degree programs requiring more than four years of study, aid will be extended beyond eight semesters.

 Students who receive financial assistance come from a wide variety of family income levels since many factors (such as household size, the number of children in the household attending college, the parents’ age, etc.) affect eligibility.
 All applicants are encouraged to apply for financial assistance.